learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-ins-in-skydel/using-plugins.md

 Make sure you copy the plug-in \(_.so_ or _.dll_ file\) into the _Skydel Data Folder / Plug-ins._ When Skydel is launched, it will search that folder in order to list all the available plug-ins.

 {% hint style="warning" %}
 The search is only done at the launch of Skydel.
-Creating a new configuration won't trigger a search for new plug-ins
+Creating a new configuration won't trigger a search for new plug-ins.
 {% endhint %}

 ![Skydel&apos;s Plug-in Search at Startup](../.gitbook/assets/plugin_search.png)